CHRISTMAS EVE SERVICE

 ANNUAL NUMC CHRISTMAS DINNER

-Our Christmas dinner this year is scheduled for December 7th at 6:30 p.m.
+Our Christmas dinner this year is scheduled for December 7th at 6:00 p.m.
 Sign up in the narthex to be a host or hostess, or come as a guest!
-We are excited that Gordon Rea’s son (Galen) and daughter-in-law (Alyssa) will be blessings us with the gift of music for our celebration.
-Contact Joyce Longbottom at (618) 210-9214 if you have any questions or need more information.
+We are excited that Gordon Rea’s son (Galen) and daughter-in-law (Alyssa) will be blessing us with the gift of music for our celebration.
+Contact Joyce Longbottom if you have any questions or need more information.

 CHRISTMAS FOOD BASKETS

-We will be collecting non-perishable food items for our Christmas Baskets in the coming weeks.
+We are collecting non-perishable food items for our Christmas Baskets for the families we are blessing this year.
 Look for the boxes to fill in the hallway.
+We will be delivering the food baskets on Saturday, December 21st.
+Contact Mary Harper if you have questions.

 OUR AMAZING VOLUNTEERS

-November’s ushers are Carl and Carolyn Kalkbrenner.
-Gordon Rea and Margaret Gehling will be leading us in song.
+Serving as December’s ushers are Allen & Dianna Briner.
+Gordon Rea, Margaret Gehling and Gracie Roberts will be leading us in song.
 Gail Fritzsche and Monty Newberry will help with the audio/visual.
 Jenifer Skoklo and Marilyn Chrusciel provide our wonderful music.
-Thanks to all those helping with Communion as well.
-Thanks to all who help with our services each week.
-You are greatly appreciated!
+Thanks to Carol Chappell and Doris Taylor for setting up the elements for Communion and to those who help serve and clean up.

 United Methodist Breakfast Ministry Team